k8godzilla/k8godzilla.github.io/_posts/2018-01-20-Reinforcement_Learning_Silver_Lecture_01.md

 $$
 { R }_{ s }^{ a }=E\left[ { R }_{ t+1 }|{ S }_{ t }=s,{ A }_{ t }=a \right]
 $$

+### 3. Problems within RL

+* Learning and Planing

+If the enviroment is initially unknown, the problem is reinforcement learning.
+If the enviroment us known, the problem is planning.

+* Exploration and Exploitation

+There is a tradeoff between exploration and exploitation in reinforcement learning.
+Exploration helps us to find more information about the enviroment(try a new restaurant), while exploition exploits knwon information to maximize reward(go to favourite restaurant).

+* Prediction and Control

+Given policy, evaluating the future, it's prediction.

+Optimising the future, it's control.